Robert Norman (aviator)

+Early life
-Born at Maryborough in Queensland on 30 January 1914, Sir Robert was six years old when his fascination with flight and aviation began.
-In 1920, a plane arrived at Maryborough, carrying a press reporter who was covering the Royal visit by the then Prince of Wales – later to be crowned Edward VIII.

-Eight years later, Bert Hinkler flew into Maryborough.
-He had just completed the first solo flight from England to Australia.
-Already intrigued by the notion of flight, Sir Robert was drawn to the excitement and heroism which surrounded the pioneering aviators of the era.
+Born at Maryborough, Queensland, Australia, on 30 January 1914, Norman was six years old when his fascination with flying was kindled.
+In 1920, a plane arrived at Maryborough, carrying a press reporter who was covering the Royal visit by the then Prince of Wales, the future King Edward VIII.
+Eight years later, Bert Hinkler flew into Maryborough; he had just completed the first solo flight from England to Australia.

-After the death of his father when Sir Robert was 16, the family moved to Cairns.
-He worked at the local brewery for several years, initially as a cask washer and then as a cellarman.
-It was during this time he met Betty Kimmins, who was later to become his wife.
+After the death of his father when he was 16, the family moved to Cairns, Queensland.
+He worked at the local brewery for several years.
+It was during this time he met Betty Merle Kimmins, his future wife.

+World War II

-When World War II began in 1939, Sir Robert in his words “kept out of it until 1941 when our army was caught in Greece and Crete and thousands taken prisoner”.
+When World War II began in 1939, Norman in his words "kept out of it until 1941 when our army was caught in Greece and Crete and thousands taken prisoner".
 He joined the Royal Australian Air Force (RAAF) and attended the Initial Flying Training School at Archerfield and the Elementary Flying Training School at Narromine.

-He married Betty while on leave before heading initially to Canada for Service Flying Training.
-Sir Bob later said he got the idea for Bush Pilots whilst in Canada after reading a local newspaper article about the pilots who flew to remote areas in that country.
+He married Betty Merle Kimmins just three weeks prior to his deployment while on leave, before heading initially to Canada for service flying training.

-After further service flying training in England, Sir Robert was despatched to No. 75 Operational Training Unit RAF (75 OTU) in Egypt, which had been formed in December 1942 to train general reconnaissance crews using the Lockheed Hudson.
-Halfway through his training, the Unit switched to Venturas.
+After further service flying training in England, Norman was despatched to No. 75 Operational Training Unit RAF in Egypt, which had been formed in December 1942 to train general reconnaissance crews using the Lockheed Hudson.
+Halfway through his training, the unit switched to the Lockheed Ventura.
 On completing training, he and his crew joined 459 RAAF Squadron operating in the Mediterranean.
 He served in this squadron with distinction, rising to the rank of flight lieutenant.
+Flight Lieutenant Norman led six Martin Baltimore bombers, one of two formations, from Marsa Matruh on a successful attack on the German headquarters on Rhodes.